Dog Behaviour and Potential Problems

 In dogs, the socialisation

-period begins at about four weeks, when puppies begin exploring.
+period begins at about two weeks, when puppies' eyes and ears begin

 Between four and twelve weeks is the optimum age for puppies to